JGAVEN/Lego-GPT/infra/k8s/README.md

 # Kubernetes Sample

+> **Note**: The provided Kubernetes manifests assume the application is English-only.

 This folder provides a minimal set of manifests for running Lego GPT on Kubernetes.
 The manifests assume a container image is already available in a registry and that all services can share a Redis instance within the cluster.

 ## Usage